 About these resources

 Freelancers are in a unique position within the news industry.
-They do not belong to any one newsroom, nor gain the benefits of being employed staffers.
-Yet, they are a significant portion of independent journalism in this era of bare-bones operations, niche websites and nonprofit startups.
-In fact, they provide the majority of the news and information published in the nation’s magazines, as well as much of the online specialty sites.
-These independent journalists require assistance in finding assignments, establishing personal ethical guidelines, negotiating contracts, branding themselves and otherwise running their operations as working businesses.
+They do not belong to any one newsroom nor gain the benefits of being employed staffers.
+Yet, they make up a significant portion of journalism in this era of bare-bones operations, niche websites and nonprofit startups.
+Independent journalists require assistance in finding assignments, establishing personal ethical guidelines, negotiating contracts, branding themselves and otherwise running their operations as working businesses.

 We thank the Gordon and Betty Moore Foundation for the support that makes these resources available.
-The foundation has not dictated the content on these pages, but rather has provided a grant or financial sponsorship that allows us to pay for the costs associated with collecting, writing, editing and presenting valuable resources.
+The foundation has not dictated the content on these pages but rather has provided a grant or financial sponsorship that allows AHCJ to pay for the costs associated with collecting, writing, editing and presenting valuable resources.